John Bright: MP for Birmingham: 1858–89

 In 1857, Bright's unpopular opposition to the Crimean War led to his losing his seat as member for Manchester.
 Within a few months, he was elected unopposed as one of the two MPs for Birmingham in 1858.
 He would hold this position for over thirty years though he would later leave the Liberal Party on the issue of Irish Home Rule in 1886.

 On 27 October 1858, he launched his campaign for parliamentary reform at Birmingham Town Hall.
 In 1866 he wrote an essay with the title "Speech on Reform".
 In this speech he demanded the enfranchisement of the working-class people because of their sheer number, and said that one should rejoice in open demonstrations rather than being confronted with "armed rebellion or secret conspiracy".
 In 1868, Bright entered the cabinet of Liberal Prime Minister William Gladstone as President of the Board of Trade, but resigned in 1870 due to ill health.
 He served twice again in Gladstone cabinets as Chancellor of the Duchy of Lancaster (1873–74, 1880–82).
 In 1882, Gladstone ordered the Royal Navy to bombard Alexandria to recover the debts owed by the Egyptians to British investors.
 Bright scornfully dismissed it as "a jobbers' war" on behalf of a privileged class of capitalists, and resigned from the Gladstone cabinet."

 For deeply personal reasons, Bright was closely associated with the North Wales tourist resort of Llandudno.
 In 1864, he holidayed there with his wife and five-year-old son.
 As they passed through the graveyard, the boy said, "Mamma, when I am dead, I want to be buried here."
 A week later, he had died of scarlet fever, and his wish was granted.
 Bright returned to Llandudno at least once a year until his own death.
 He is still commemorated in Llandudno where the principal secondary school was named after him, and a new school, Ysgol John Bright was built in 2004.

 Bright had much literary and social recognition in his later years.
 In 1880 he was elected Lord Rector of the University of Glasgow, although R. W. Dale wrote of his rectorial address: "It was not the old Bright."
 He was given an honorary degree of the University of Oxford in 1886.
 He delivered the opening address for the Birmingham Central Library in 1882, and in 1888 the city erected a statue of him.
-The marble statue, by Albert Joy, was in store until it was recently restored to a prominent position in the Birmingham Museum and Art Gallery.
+The marble statue, by Albert Joy, was in store until it was restored to a prominent position in the Birmingham Museum and Art Gallery in 2012.
 Both John Bright Street, close to the Alexandra Theatre in Birmingham, and Morse's Creek in Australia, now known as Bright, Victoria, were renamed in his honour.